-It is summer now for real, y’all!
-I made this summer squash bruschetta recipe for a benefit here in Atlanta over the weekend, and it was great!
+I made this roasted summer squash bruschetta recipe for a benefit, and it was a hit!

 My friend Bonnie is one of the most generous people that I know.
 She belongs to a super progressive church, and they let her use the space to organize benefits for all kinds of charities.
 This past weekend, she had an art show to benefit Lifeline Animal Rescue, and when she asked if I’d contribute a dish or two to the show’s spread, I couldn’t wait!
 This summer squash bruschetta was simple to make and a hit at the auction.

 Lifeline runs a no-kill shelter and offers reduced price spay, neuter, and vaccinations.
 They’re the shelter that rescued and rehabilitated our dog Jenna.
 They saved her life, and I will love them forever for that.

 Jenna is a good girl, but she had a lot of problems when they saved her from the animal hoarder that was keeping her.
 It took 2 1/2 years to get her to a place where she was adoptable, and most shelters wouldn’t have had the patience to give her that much time.
 I can’t imagine my life without Jenna.
 She’s my girl.

 Anyway!
 The summer squash bruschetta recipe!
 I wanted to make something special, and we got a few beautiful yellow squash from Vegetable Husband last week, so I decided to roast them up with some onion and make a bruschetta.
 It was A Good Idea.

 - 2 cloves garlic, minced

 - 1 loaf French bread, sliced into 1/4″ rounds